harisont/covid-19/words/words.md

 <!--This guide (published May 1st, 2020. click this footnote!→[^timestamp]) is meant to give you hope *and* fear.
 To beat COVID-19 **in a way that also protects our mental & financial health**, we need optimism to create plans, and pessimism to create backup plans.
 As Gladys Bronwyn Stern once said, *“The optimist invents the airplane and the pessimist the parachute.”*-->

 Questa guida (originale pubblicato il 1 Maggio 2020. clicca questa nota!→[^timestamp]) vuole infonderti *sia* speranza *sia* paura.
-Per battere il COVID-19 **in un modo che protegge anche la nostra salute mentale e finanziaria**, abbiamo bisogna di ottimismo per fare dei piani e di pessimismo per avere un piano B. Come disse Gladys Bronwyn Stern: *“L'ottimista inventa l'aereoplano e il pessimista il paracadute.”*
+Per battere il COVID-19 **in un modo che protegge anche la nostra salute mentale e finanziaria**, abbiamo bisogno di ottimismo per fare dei piani e di pessimismo per avere un piano B. Come disse Gladys Bronwyn Stern: *“L'ottimista inventa l'aereoplano e il pessimista il paracadute.”*

 <!--[^timestamp]: These footnotes will have sources, links, or bonus commentary.
 Like this commentary!